CSEC380-Group-12/CSEC380-Final-Project/questions.md

 ## How do you prevent username enumeration?
 ## What happens if your sessionID is predictable, how do you prevent that?

+# Activity 4
+## How do you prevent XSS is this step when displaying the username of the user who uploaded the video?
+## How do you ensure that users can’t delete videos that aren’t their own?

 vim:syn=markdown